jurddle/Mood-Lamp/README.md

 ### How It Works:
 * First load the code into your Arduino and plug your assembled lamp to your power supply.
 * Use the UP and DOWN arrows to navigate the options, press SELECT if you want to select the option.
-Press LEFT/RIGHT to adjust brightness of the light (not applicable for options: Temperature, IT'S PARTY TIME!', and Rainbow Road)
+Press LEFT/RIGHT to adjust brightness of the light (not applicable for options: Temperature, IT'S PARTY TIME!, and Rainbow Road)
 * To exit out of an option, just press UP/DOWN.
 * To turn off the light, simply unplug from the power supply.